Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Handling query clauses

 When infinitely many fresh predicate symbols are introduced in the saturation process of the \textbf{T-Res}$^+$ system, the system may lose refutational completeness.
-Hence, the main result of this section is claimed in the following way. \begin{thm} Provided that the \textbf{SepDeQ} and \textbf{SepIndeQ} rules introduce finitely many fresh predicate symbols, the \textbf{T-Res}$^+$ system is sound and refutationally complete for first-order clausal logic. \end{thm} \begin{proof} By Theorem \ref{thm:tres}, Lemma \ref{lem:qsep_sound} and the assumption that the fresh predicate symbols introduced in the applications of the \textbf{SepDeQ} and \textbf{SepIndeQ} rules are $\succ$-smaller than the predicate symbols in the \textbf{SepDeQ} and \textbf{SepIndeQ} premises. \end{proof}
+Hence, the main result of this section is formulated as follows. \begin{thm} Provided that the \textbf{SepDeQ} and \textbf{SepIndeQ} rules introduce finitely many fresh predicate symbols, the \textbf{T-Res}$^+$ system is sound and refutationally complete for first-order clausal logic. \end{thm} \begin{proof} By Theorem \ref{thm:tres}, Lemma \ref{lem:qsep_sound} and the assumption that the fresh predicate symbols introduced in the applications of the \textbf{SepDeQ} and \textbf{SepIndeQ} rules are $\succ_{lpo}$-smaller than the predicate symbols in the \textbf{SepDeQ} and \textbf{SepIndeQ} premises. \end{proof}